ibm-cloud-docs/EventStreams/eventstreams149.md

 6. Click this credential using **View Credentials** to reveal the details in JSON format.

-## Step nn Start the connector with its configuration
+## Step 7.
+Start the connector with its configuration

+Run the following command to start the COS connector with the configuration that you provided in the previous step.

 ```
 curl -X POST -H "Content-Type: application/json" http://localhost:8083/connectors